You are listening to the Sean Hannity Radio Show Podcast.

 The largest lead Donald Trump has had thus far in the 2016 race.

-Now it reflects a lot of things, not the least of which is the bounce that you might expect in a pretty flawless Republican national convention in Cleveland last week, but also a continuing trend that began in the weeks before, and that is Hillary Clinton has been on defense.
+Now, it reflects a lot of things, not the least of which is the bounce that you might expect in a pretty flawless Republican National Convention in Cleveland last week, but also a continuing trend that began in the weeks before, and that is Hillary Clinton has been on defense.

-The revelations by the FBI director, James Comey, that she would not face a criminal prosecution.
+The revelations by the FBI director James Comey that she would not face a criminal prosecution.

-And Trump has now led throughout most of the month, with the exception of a slight Clinton lead on July 20th, which was the third day of the Republican National Convention, followed by a ridiculous 48-hour news cycle that never focused on Jane Joe Biden's plagiarism, which was extreme, and Obama's plagiarism, which was extreme, but no Melania Trump.
+And Trump has now led throughout most of the month, with the exception of a slight Clinton lead on July 20th, which was the third day of the Republican National Convention, followed by a ridiculous 48-hour news cycle that never focused on Joe Biden's plagiarism, which was extreme, and Obama's plagiarism, which was extreme, but no Melania Trump.

-So the Clinton may enjoy, I guess, a bounce after the DNC, but we'll have to wait and see.
+So Clinton may enjoy, I guess, a bounce after the DNC, but we'll have to wait and see.

-While it may have gone over well in the crowd last night as they were chanting Black Lives Matter.
+While it may have gone over well in the crowd last night as they were chanting Black Lives Matter, I just was raised a Christian and I just happen to believe that every life matters, even life in the womb, for that matter.

 Let me tell you what the latest controversy is.

-Now, Donald Trump at one point was being asked if it's Russia.
+Now, Donald Trump, at one point, was being asked if it's Russia.

 In other words, the DNC emails.

-And he said he was very frank.
+And he was very frank.

-He said, Well, if it's Russia, it's bad.
+He said, well, if it's Russia, it's bad.

 And it's bad for a different reason.